DataCanvasIO/YLearn/docs/en_US/source/sub/est_model/meta.rst

 ************

-Meta-Learners [Kunzel2019]_ are estimator models that aim to estimate the CATE by taking advantage of machine learning models when the treatment is discrete, e.g., the treatment has only two values 1 and 0, and when the unconfoundedness is satisified.
+Meta-Learners [Kunzel2019]_ are estimator models that aim to estimate the CATE by taking advantage of machine learning models when the treatment is discrete, e.g., the treatment has only two values 1 and 0, and when the unconfoundedness condition is satisified.
 Generally speaking, it employs multiple machine learning models with the flexibility on the choice of models.

-YLearn implements 3 Meta-Learners: S-Learner, T-Learner, and X-Learner.
+YLearn implements 3 Meta-Learners: **S-Learner, T-Learner, and X-Learner**.
+We provide below several useful examples before introducing their class structures.

 .. topic:: Example